merdok/homebridge-xiaomi-fan/README.md

 ## Installation

-If you are new to Homebridge, please first read the Homebridge [documentation](https://www.npmjs.com/package/homebridge).
+If you are new to homebridge, please first read the homebridge [documentation](https://www.npmjs.com/package/homebridge).
-If you are running on a Raspberry, you will find a tutorial in the [homebridge-punt Wiki](https://github.com/cflurin/homebridge-punt/wiki/Running-Homebridge-on-a-Raspberry-Pi).
+If you are running on a Raspberry, you will find a tutorial in the [homebridge wiki](https://github.com/homebridge/homebridge/wiki/Install-Homebridge-on-Raspbian).

 Install homebridge:
 ```sh